SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 would not cope with diskless flavors unless told to create and manage the root disks separately.
 But thus is not what was wanted, thus
 [PR #133](https://github.com/SovereignCloudStack/openstack-health-monitor/pull/133)
-addressed this and implmented booting from diskless flavors by passing `--block-device` to the nova resp. openstack client tool.
+addressed this and implemented booting from diskless flavors by passing `--block-device` to the nova resp. openstack client tool.
 Now, the flavors `SCS-1V-2` and `SCS-1L-1` can be used.

 ### terraform